wojciech12/my-dev-laptop-setup/README.md

 5. AI:

    * Github Copilot for vscode and Zed
-   * LLMS: Claude/Antropic console + Gemini + OpenAI (not so good results as others at the moment – May 2025)
+   * LLMs: Claude/Antropic console + Gemini + OpenAI (not so good results as others at the moment – May 2025)
    * Cursor

 ### Notes